Feiyu-Yao/Feiyu-Yao.github.io/_pages/about.md

 • We are the first to take notice of the low-cost IMU denoising generalization problem brought by different IMUs in different application scenarios and locate the problem to the Embedding module.

-• We propose an IMU denoising method composed by a domain adaptation framework and a corresponding few- shot learning strategy.
-Proposed IMU denoising method can adapt to a new domain with few labelled data after being trained.
+• We propose an IMU denoising method composed by a domain adaptation framework and a corresponding few-shot learning strategy for domain generalization.

 • We implement our proposed IMU denoising method both on open dataset (EuRoC and TUM-VI) and two real robot (car and Quadruped robots) with multiple IMUs.
 The performance verifies the effectiveness of our method.